 PARENTING FOR A PEACEFUL WORLD GOES TO CHINA!

 LISA REAGAN: Welcome to Kindred Media and Community.
 This is Lisa Reagan and today I am talking with Robin Grille, author of Parenting for a Peaceful World and Heart-to-Heart Parenting.
-Robin’s book Parenting for a Peaceful World is slated to be translated into Cantonese and distributed in China next year.
+Robin’s book Parenting for a Peaceful World is slated to be translated into Cantonese and distributed in China next year by EDiversity (see their video above).
 Today, we’re going to cover the origins of the book, how it has been received worldwide in the past eleven years, and where Robin has traveled with his message recently.
-So, welcome Robin.
+So welcome, Robin.

 ROBIN GRILLE: Hi, Lisa, it is really good to be speaking with you again.
 It has been a while.